-Bank of Ireland's (BOI's) A2 long-term bank deposit and long-term senior unsecured debt ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) the results of our Advanced Loss Given Failure (LGF) analysis, which result in an uplift of three notches; and (3) a moderate probability of government support, which results in no additional uplift, given the ratings are already at the same level as the ratings of the Government of Ireland (A2 stable).
+Bank of Ireland's (BOI) A2 long-term bank deposit and long-term senior unsecured debt ratings are driven by (1) the bank's Baseline Credit Assessment (BCA) of baa2; (2) the results of our Advanced Loss Given Failure (LGF) analysis, which result in an uplift of three notches; and (3) a moderate probability of government support, which results in no additional uplift, given the ratings are already at the same level as the ratings of the Government of Ireland (A2 stable).
 BOI's Counterparty Risk (CR) Assessments are A2(cr)/Prime-1(cr).
-Bank of Ireland Group pIc's (BOI Group, the holding company of BOI) long-term senior unsecured debt ratings are Baa2, with a stable outlook.
+Bank of Ireland Group plc's (BOI Group, the holding company of BOI) long-term senior unsecured debt ratings are Baa2.